JSD2022/JSD2022.github.io/index.md

 ### Organisers (Alphabetical Order Name)

-- Frédéric A. HAYEK (Ph.D in Cybersercurity from LIMOS)
+- Frédéric A. HAYEK (Ph.D candidate in Cybersercurity from LIMOS)
-- Guillaume FOIN (Ph.D in Energy)
+- Guillaume FOIN (Ph.D candidate in Energy)
-- Hélène Tran (Ph.D. in AI from LIMOS)
+- Hélène TRAN (Ph.D. candidate in Artificial Intelligence from LIMOS)
-- Ivan Luca BRAN COSTA(Ph.D in Information from Institute Pascal)
+- Ivan Luca BRAN COSTA (Ph.D candidate in Information from Institute Pascal)
-- Mincui LIANG (Ph.D. in Power Electronic from Institute Pascal)
+- Mincui LIANG (Ph.D. candidatein Power Electronic from Institute Pascal)

 ### FAQ

-**1.Can I make many slides for the presentation?**
+**1. Can I make many slides for the presentation?**

-After consultation, we finally decided to allow the possibility of making several slides for the 3 minutes presentation.
+Yes.

-**2.I am not in Clermont-Ferrand, can I make my presentation remotely?**
+**2. I am not in Clermont-Ferrand, can I make my presentation remotely?**

 It is strongly recommended to come in person to make your presentation and discuss with other people around your poster.
 It is also an opportunity to meet other PhD students in a friendly environment and to discover our beautiful region of Clermont-Ferrand!
 However, the doctoral school does not finance transportation and accommodation costs (unless you are based abroad, in which case you should contact us).

+**2. I will not be available on June 21 or 22.
+What can I do?**

+You can do your presentation next year (as long as you are still a PhD student!).

-**3.I am in my first year and I do not have any results.
+**4. I am in my first year and I do not have any results.
 Can I still participate?**

 Absolutely, we even recommend participating in the first year.
 Remember that one of the goals of the Scientific Days is to have an overview of the thesis topics within the doctoral school to encourage exchange.
-You can find examples at the following link to help you make your [poster](https://spi.ed.uca.fr/inscription-obligations/obligations/journee-scientifique-de-led-spi).

-**4.Will there be prizes?**
+**5. Will there be prizes?**

 Yes!
 We are planning to give prizes for the best poster and the best presentation.
 To be eligible for the best presentation prize, you must not exceed 3 minute presentation.